 NOTE: Three hours lecture and two hours laboratory per week.
 The two biology courses (BI105 and BI106) are designed for students majoring or concentrating in the life sciences, or planning careers in the medical field.

-BI143 Fundamentals of Life Science (SR except during summer sessions)
+BI143 Fundamentals of Life Science (SR)

-4 credits (fall and spring) 3 hr. lecture and 1 hr. lab DA: L1 V
+4 credits (fall and spring) 3 hr. lecture and 1 hr. lab DA: L1 V $\,$